United States Legal Online Sports Betting – Where and How to Play, US Sportsbook Info

 On August 1, the state of Mississippi began accepting sports bets.
 Sports betting in Mississippi must take place in one if its land or water-based casinos.
 Beau Rivage, Gold Strike, Sam’s Town, Horseshoe and IP Casino are among the first casinos taking sports bets in Mississippi.

 On October 30, 2018, Tom Wolf signed a sports betting bill into law, leaving only PASPA in the way of legal sports betting in Pennsylvania.
-So then why, with PASPA getting struck down in May, 2018, is Pennsylvania in the “getting closer” category?
+Pennsylvania is typically in no rush to get anything moving but on November 16, 2018, Hollywood Casino took the first legal sports bet in Pennsylvania.
+Since then, seven other sportsbooks have opened their doors.

 Pennsylvania sports fans and bettors are no doubt frustrated.
-But the good news is once one sportsbook launches and the ball starts rolling, things should fall into place quickly (and that includes online sports betting in PA).
+But the good news is once one Pennsylvania online sportsbook launches and the ball starts rolling, things should fall into place quickly.

 When Governor Gina Raimondo signed off on Rhode Island’s 2018 budget, people took notice that it contained language that would allow sports betting.
 Only two locations would feature sports betting, but it’s a start.
-The Rhode Island Lottery would oversee sports betting rules and regulations, and the process is far enough along that sports betting could be up and running before the end of 2018.
-Unfortunately, the new law does not contain language for online sports betting, so action would be limited to the two land-based casinos (Lincoln and Tiverton).
+The Rhode Island Lottery oversee sports betting rules and regulations and bets began being taken in November 2018 at the states two Twin River Casinos.
+Unfortunately, the new law does not contain language for online sports betting, so action would is limited to the two land-based casinos (Lincoln and Tiverton).

 UP IN THE AIR